Curriq vs Resume.com which resume builder fits you?

 What Curriq adds that Resume.com typically does not

-Curriq is built on three Apple-platform decisions that web builders cannot easily match.
-First, Apple Intelligence handles the AI rewrite, so the model runs on Apple's stack rather than a third-party server.
+Curriq is built on three decisions that web builders cannot easily match.
+First, the AI rewrite is powered by Anthropic's Claude and runs only when you tap to use it: Curriq sends only the relevant bullet text plus the job description you paste in, and that content is not retained or used to train models.
 Second, the resume data stays on your device and (if you opt in) in your private iCloud Drive, so there is no separate web account to maintain.
 Third, the app ships with 5 locales (en-CA primary, en-US, en-GB, fr-CA, fr-FR), so a bilingual job search does not require re-doing the entire form in a second account.

 When Resume.com is the right pick